Which Trump official has coronavirus now? This reporter always seems to know first.

 Beyond informing people who have been in and near the White House — including her fellow reporters — to the possibility they have been exposed to a deadly virus, these stories have also revealed how the administration has tried to keep outbreaks secret, even as the president projected confidence that the country was “rounding the turn” on the pandemic.

-The Bloomberg story about Meadows focused on how some campaign and White House aides were frustrated that the chief of staff didn’t issue a statement about his diagnosis, and thus his infection wasn’t “widely known across Trump’s staff until late Friday, when Bloomberg News reported it,” three days after he tested positive.
+The Bloomberg News story about Meadows focused on how some campaign and White House aides were frustrated that the chief of staff didn’t issue a statement about his diagnosis, and thus his infection wasn’t “widely known across Trump’s staff until late Friday, when Bloomberg News reported it,” three days after he tested positive.
 “A small circle of people were aware earlier in the week that Meadows had become infected but were told to keep it quiet, several people said.”

 The White House has continually insisted that it has followed guidance from the Centers for Disease Control and Prevention regarding essential workers and contact tracing among those considered a “close contact” with an infected person.
-“Any positive case is taken very seriously, which is why the White House Medical Unit leads a robust contact-tracing program with CDC personnel and guidance to stop ongoing transmission,” White House spokesman Judd Deere told the Post in October.
+“Any positive case is taken very seriously, which is why the White House Medical Unit leads a robust contact-tracing program with CDC personnel and guidance to stop ongoing transmission,” White House spokesman Judd Deere told The Washington Post in October.

 Still, journalists and others have called on the administration for greater transparency regarding the reach of the virus within the top levels government.